OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

 ## Configure the manifest

-To implement the integrated spam reporting feature in your add-in, you must configure the [VersionOverridesV1_1](/javascript/api/manifest/versionoverrides-1-1-mail) node of your manifest accordingly.
+To implement the integrated spam-reporting feature in your add-in, you must configure the [VersionOverridesV1_1](/javascript/api/manifest/versionoverrides-1-1-mail) node of your manifest accordingly.

-- In Outlook on Windows, an add-in that implements the integrated spam reporting feature runs in a [JavaScript-only runtime](../testing/runtimes.md#javascript-only-runtime).
+- In Outlook on Windows, an add-in that implements the integrated spam-reporting feature runs in a [JavaScript-only runtime](../testing/runtimes.md#javascript-only-runtime).
 As such, you must specify the JavaScript file that contains the code to handle the spam-reporting event in the [Override](/javascript/api/manifest/override) child element of the [Runtime](/javascript/api/manifest/runtime) element.
 - To activate the add-in in the Outlook ribbon and prevent it from appearing at the end of the ribbon or in the overflow section, set the `xsi:type` attribute of the **\<ExtensionPoint\>** element to [ReportPhishingCommandSurface](/javascript/api/manifest/extensionpoint?view=outlook-js-preview&preserve-view=true#reportphishingcommandsurface-preview).
 - To customize the ribbon button and preprocessing dialog, you must define the [ReportPhishingCustomization](/javascript/api/manifest/reportphishingcustomization?view=outlook-js-preview&preserve-view=true) node.
   - A user reports an unsolicited message through the add-in's button in the ribbon.
 The button shows the preprocessing dialog to the user and activates the [SpamReporting](/javascript/api/office/office.eventtype?view=outlook-js-preview&preserve-view=true) event, which is then handled by the JavaScript event handler.
 To configure the ribbon button, set the `xsi:type` attribute of the [Control](/javascript/api/manifest/control-button) element to `Button`.
 Then, set the `xsi:type` attribute of the [Action](/javascript/api/manifest/action) child element to `ExecuteFunction` and specify the name of the spam-reporting event handler in its **\<FunctionName\>** child element.
 A spam-reporting add-in can only implement [function commands](../design/add-in-commands.md#types-of-add-in-commands).